Soupedenuit/chess-web-api/README.md

 .getClubMembers(urlID, options, callback)
 ```
 ### Description:
 *List of club members (usernames and joined date timestamp), grouped by club-activity frequency.
-The club-activity is one of this actions:*
+The club-activity is one of these actions:*

 ### Parameters: